Outputs and Outcomes

 - Improve the performance and reliability of the Protocol

-- Provide ability to monitor the exchange rate and make adjustments as needed
+- Monitor the exchange rate and make adjustments as needed

 Status and Achievements

 June was a huge win for factomd development.
 A long anticipated release went smoothly and provided significant scale and stability increases for the network.

 We are also happy to announce that June saw the successful conclusion of the Factom, Inc. Protocol Grant 012.
 One of the deliverables for the grant was a Refactor Plan report.
 This report gives insight over the medium term technical goals that Factom, Inc has for core development.

 June began with a test on the Community Testnet of the Bond release candidate.
 A load test was run by the testnet crew.
 The network was able to process more entries per second than the single node was able to process through the API.
 The network leaders were continuing to build blocks throughout the 15 Entries per second test period.
 Community member Paul Bernier has written a report about the load testing here.